OBOS-dev/obos-strap/recipes.md

 - Commands run to build the package.
 These commands will be run under ${bootstrap_directory}/${name}/<br/>
 #### install-commands: array of string arrays (required)
 - Commands run to install the package into ${prefix_directory}.
 These commands will be run under ${bootstrap_directory}/${name}/<br/>
+#### run-commands: array of string arrays (optional)
+- Commands run when obos-strap run is executed on the package.
+These commands will be run in the directory obos-strap was run in.<br/>
 #### host-package: boolean (optional, defaults to false)
 - Whether this package is a host package or target package.
 Ignored if not cross compiling.
 ## Valid substitution strings in commands: